Legal entities in the Netherlands

 Internal regulations or shareholders' agreement

-In addition to articles of association, you can also draw up internal regulations or a shareholders' agreement (for a bv).
+In addition to articles of association, you can also draw up internal regulations.
 In such documents you organise the practical, day-to-day affairs within the legal entity.
 For example, they can include agreements about keeping the financial administration or rules for work clothing.
 These documents form an addition to the articles of association.
 If the internal regulations say something different from the articles of association, then what is stated in the articles of association applies.
 If you change the internal regulations, you do not have to go to the notary.
 The internal regulations are not public.